Solo Travel in Abu Dhabi

 Discover Al Ain: Placed about 170 kilometers from Abu Dhabi city, Al Ain is probably the greenest of all places in the UAE.
 That’s not all; it’s the country’s only place to be included in the UNESCO World Heritage Site list.
 You’ll get to visit Qasr Al Muwaiji, the birthplace of the UAE’s president (Sheikh Khalifa bin Zayed Al Nahyan), discover the ancient Al Jahili Fort, and even ascend to Jebel Hafeet which is the UAE’s second highest peak.
 Now if you want to escape from all, take a tour to Al Ain Oasis; it will take your breath away with its unequaled lush surroundings with over 150,000 palm trees which more interestingly are irrigated by the traditional falaj system, dating back to over 3000 years.

-If you do book any tours within Abu Dhabi or on a day trip outside of the Emirate, it's recommended to book your transfers with your tour.
+When you're travelling to Abu Dhabi, if you do book any tours within Abu Dhabi or on a day trip outside of the Emirate, it's recommended to book your transfers with your tour.